scott-silver/Make-a-Lisp-with-Clojure/doc/step3_env.md

 with save/restore capability.
 But you have set the foundation for step 4 where it will begin to feel like a real programming language.

-An aside on mutation and typing:

-The "!" suffix on symbols is used to indicate that this symbol refers to a function that mutates something else.
-In this case, the `def!` symbol indicates a special form that will mutate the current environment.
-Many (maybe even most) of runtime problems that are encountered in software engineering are a result of mutation.
-By clearly marking code where mutation may occur, you can more easily track down the likely cause of runtime problems when they do occur.

-Another cause of runtime errors is type errors, where a value of one type is unexpectedly treated by the program as a different and incompatible type.
-Statically typed languages try to make the programmer solve all type problems before the program is allowed to run.
-Most Lisp variants tend to be dynamically typed (types of values are checked when they are actually used at runtime).

-As an aside-aside: The great debate between static and dynamic typing can be understood by following the money.
-Advocates of strict static typing use words like "correctness" and "safety" and thus get government and academic funding.
-Advocates of dynamic typing use words like "agile" and "time-to-market" and thus get venture capital and commercial funding.

 ```
 --- step3_env -----------------------------------
 import types, reader, printer, env